Swindon: History

-Early history
+Middle Ages

 The Anglo-Saxon settlement of Swindon sat in a defensible position atop a limestone hill.
 It is referred to in the 1086 Domesday Book as Suindune, believed to be derived from the Old English words "swine" and "dun" meaning "pig hill" or possibly Sweyn's hill, Sweyn being a Scandinavian name akin to Sven and English swain, meaning a young man.

 Swindon is recorded in the Domesday Book as a manor in the hundred of Blagrove, Wiltshire.
 It was one of the larger manors, recorded as having 27 households and a rent value of £10 14s, which was divided among five landlords.
 Before the Battle of Hastings the Swindon estate was owned by an Anglo-Saxon thane called Leofgeat.
 After the Norman Conquest, Swindon was split into five holdings: the largest was held between Miles Crispin and Odin the Chamberlain, and the second by Wadard, a knight in the service of Odo of Bayeux, brother of the king.
 The manors of Westlecot, Walcot, Rodbourne, Moredon and Stratton are also listed; all are now part of Swindon.

 The Goddard family were lord of the manor from the 16th century for many generations, living at the manor house, sometimes known as The Lawn.

 Swindon was a small market town, mainly for barter trade, until roughly 1848.
 This original market area is on top of the hill in central Swindon, now known as Old Town.

 The Industrial Revolution was responsible for an acceleration of Swindon's growth.
 Construction of the Wilts and Berks Canal in 1810 and the North Wilts Canal in 1819 brought trade to the area, and Swindon's population started to grow.